Lake Hackett

-The Hackett Lake is located in the Hackett (township) in the unorganized territory of Lac-Masketsi, in the Mekinac Regional County Municipality, in the administrative region of Mauricie, in Quebec, in Canada.
+Lake Hackett is located in Hackett (township) in the unorganized territory of Lac-Masketsi, in the Mekinac Regional County Municipality, in the administrative region of Mauricie, in Quebec, in Canada.

 Toponymy

-The names "Hackett Lake" and "Hackett (township)" evoke the memory of Michael Felix Hackett (1851-1926), secretary and "registrar" in the firm Edmund James Flynn, Prime Minister Quebec in 1896 and 1897.
-After his studies at the McGill University, Hackett is admitted to the Bar of Quebec in 1874.
-Thereafter, it will be mayor of Stanstead Plain from 1890 to 1904, Conservative MP for the Legislative Assembly from 1892 to 1900, then a judge of the Superior Court of the District of Bedford from 1915.
+The names of "Hackett Lake" and "Hackett (township)" are derived from the surname of Michael Felix Hackett (1851-1926), secretary and "registrar" in the firm Edmund James Flynn and Prime Minister of Quebec in 1896 and 1897.
+After his studies at McGill University, Hackett was admitted to the Bar of Quebec in 1874.
+Thereafter, he was mayor of Stanstead Plain from 1890 to 1904, Conservative MP for the Legislative Assembly from 1892 to 1900, and a judge of the Superior Court of the District of Bedford from 1915.

-The toponym "Lake Hackett" was officially registered on December 5, 1968, at the Bank of place names in Commission de toponymie du Québec (Geographical Names Board of Québec).
+The toponym "Lake Hackett" was officially registered on December 5, 1968, at the Bank of Place Names in Commission de toponymie du Québec (Geographical Names Board of Québec).

 Geography

-Lake Hackett (Mekinac) has a length of 4.8 km in the north-south axis (and a maximum width of 1.7 km), including the long strait in the southern part, resulting into the "Lac du Canard" (Duck Lake) which as a large area consisting of marshes.
+Lake Hackett (Mekinac) has a length of 4.8 km in the north-south axis (and a maximum width of 1.7 km), including the long strait in the southern part, resulting into the "Lac du Canard" (Duck Lake) which has a large area consisting of marshes.
 The headwaters of the subwatershed is Calau lake (1 km long) which flows to the north-east into the Suève lake (710 m long).
 The discharge of the later flows over 1.25 km to the northeast and empties into "Lac du Canard".

 A strait of 2.8 km at northeast (which forms the lake logic) connects the Hackett Lake to Garneau Lake (2.6 km long, shaped like a "U").
 South of the later, the Heloise lake (1.8 km long) connects the Garneau Lake with a short Strait.
-The Heloise lake straddles the township Hackett and Marmier.
+The Heloise lake straddles the townships of Hackett and Marmier.